Skepticism

 Martha C. Nussbaum, The Therapy of Desire: Theory and Practice in Hellenistic Ethics, 1994thesis

-Skepticism cannot, therefore, be ruled out by any set of thinkers as a possibility against which their conclusions are secure; and no empiricist ought to claim exemption from this universal liability.
+Skepticism cannot, therefore, be ruled out by any set of thinkers as a possibility against which their conclusions are secure… to admit one’s liability to correction is one thing, and to embark upon a sea of wanton doubt is another.

 James, William, The Varieties of Religious Experience Amazon, 1902thesis